cgeneske/CyberArkEPMLCDLifecycle/README.md

 # General Usage and Advanced Techniques

 ## Safety Mechanism
 By design, this utility has the potential to make sweeping changes to the PAM account landscape.
 Ideally, we desire to accommodate the situations that are reasonably expected and to likewise prevent those that might not be.
 An example of an expected situation would be during the initial setup of this very utility.
-An example of an unexpected situation might be the sudden change in privileges of the API user(s), which could result in a mass on-boarding of duplicates or mass off-boarding of accounts, brought by the API user's lack of proper authorizations to its respective API.
+An example of an unexpected situation might be the sudden change in privileges of the API user(s), which could result in a mass onboarding of duplicates or mass offboarding of accounts, brought by the API user's lack of proper authorizations to its respective API.
 To account for the unexpected, a safety mechanism has been provided.

 The quantity of PAM Accounts (LCD) and EPM Computers as obtained from the previous successful execution, are maintained in a DAT file that is co-located with the script `CyberArk_EPMLCD_Lifecycle.dat`.
 When this baseline is compared against values obtained during the current execution, if the deviation is greater than the defined threshold, the script will either warn you (when in report-only mode) or abort execution entirely (when in production mode) to prevent sweeping changes in PAM.